 5. Use Your Language Skills to Your Benefit

-As Banff is a very touristic place, it attracts people from all over the world.
-If you’re from a non-English speaking country, you speak at least two languages.
-It may be helpful for jobs in restaurants, shops and hotels.
-Imbue your future employer of this fact.
-It might make you stand out among other candidates.
-Because you WILL face competition in Banff’s labor market.
+Because Banff is a very touristy place, it attracts people from all over the world.
+If you’re from a non-English speaking country, speak at least two languages.
+This can be helpful for jobs in restaurants, shops and hotels.
+Let your future employer know this.
+It could make you stand out from other candidates.
+Because you WILL be competing in the Banff job market.
 That’s a fact.

 6. Make a List of Favorite Employers before Your Arrival

-Investigate the job market in the park.
-Know what employers are looking for new staff, what kind of jobs they offer and which one you like doing the most.
+Research the job market in the park.
+Find out which employers are looking to hire, what kind of jobs they offer, and what kind of jobs you like best.
 Google is your best friend.

-You’ll probably also find information on a job’s salary.
-Most Canadian employers are not secretive about this subject, particularly when it’s about lower-skilled jobs.
-The wages will be pretty similar, but Banff is costly, so if you can earn one dollar more at another place, it’s worth checking out.
+You’ll probably also find information about the salary of a job.
+Most Canadian employers aren’t secretive about this, especially when it comes to lower-skilled and manual jobs.
+Salaries will be fairly similar, but Banff is expensive, so if you can make a dollar more elsewhere, it’s worth checking.

-In other words: arrive in Banff well-prepared.
-It will save you a lot of time and you’re much more likely to find a job you like or that you’re okay with at least.
+In other words, come to Banff prepared.
+It will save you a lot of time and you’ll be more likely to find a job that you like, or at least that you’re comfortable with.

 TIP: When you come to Banff to work, staff accommodation is highly desirable.
 Take this into account when you’re applying for a job.
 I highly recommend reading the post The Ultimate Guide about Staff Accommodation in Banff and Lake Louise.

-Want to make your time as a temporary worker in Banff a succes?
+Want to make your time as a temporary worker in Banff a success?
 Read the post about the 8 Banff employee mistakes to avoid!